MPIDR/EGM/readme.md

 Get involved!
 -------------

-Researchers interested in using the data for academic analysis or learning more about the Extended Genealogy Method (EGM) developed in this paper can contact Diego Alburez at: alburezgutierrez\[at\]demogr.mpg.de.
+Researchers interested in using the data for academic analysis or learning more about the Extended Genealogy Method (EGM) can contact Diego Alburez at: alburezgutierrez\[at\]demogr.mpg.de.